DJ Symphony: Tour DJ for the Gza of the Wu-Tang Clan

 In 2000, DJ Symphony was introduced to the Wu-Tang Clan through Raekwon.
 He started doing shows as Raekwon's tour DJ and in the years to come, he became official tour DJ for Gza of the Wu-Tang Clan, the other DJs being DJ Mathematics, DJ Dice and DJ Saki.
 DJ Symphony has toured with members of the Wu-Tang Clan on both domestic and international tours.

 DJ Symphony was the official DJ for Raekwon from 2006 to 2013 and worked with Raekwon's label Ice H2O Records from 2006 to 2010.
 DJ Symphony also worked with Ghostface Killah on his Wu-Block Tour from 2010 to 2013.
 Since 2014, DJ Symphony has worked as the official tour DJ for GZA.

-Educator

-DJ Symphony has evolved from being a hip-hop practitioner to becoming a music teacher.
-His passion for education and hip-hop lead him to create the Symphony DJ Academy at the Solano Town Center in 2013 in Fairfield, California where he teaches deejaying, audio production, podcasting and radio arts.
-In 2017 he opened Scratch Course, an online DJ program.

 Production credits

 DJ Symphony started his professional production career in 2006 when he was signed with Raekwon's Ice H2O Records label.
 The label put out the song "Papito" with JD Era and opened up the door for DJ Symphony to produce for other celebrity artists.
 Listed below are some of the songs that DJ Symphony has produced, although the list is not exhaustive: